CIBC-Internal/python/Doc/library/faulthandler.rst

    call replaces previous parameters and resets the timeout.
 The timer has a sub-second resolution.

+   The *file* must be kept open until the traceback is dumped or :func:`cancel_dump_traceback_later` is called: see :ref:`issue with file descriptors <faulthandler-fd>`.

-   This function is implemented using a watchdog thread and therefore is not available if Python is compiled with threads disabled.
+   This function is implemented using a watchdog thread.

+   .. versionchanged:: 3.7
+      This function is now always available.

+   .. versionchanged:: 3.5
+      Added support for passing file descriptor to this function.

 .. function:: cancel_dump_traceback_later()